phantomaton-ai/aniheim/DESIGN.md

     *   *(Design Note: LLM interaction with numeric coords needs monitoring.
 Future: symbolic placement like `pos: near(Bob)`)*
 *   **Timing:** `start` and `duration` attributes (in seconds) control the timeline within a scene.

+/comment(user:woe) {
+    Great!
+Continually improving here.
+Note that attributes supported by Smarkup are still pretty janky; they can't contain commas or parentheses, for example, due to the weak parsing.
+To work around that:

+    * Split up arrays (no `initialPos` because of the commas in the value; `x`, `y`, and `z`)
+    * Prefer to lean on the semantics of Markup when convenient
+        * For example, we could infer the title from the top-level section name (so that we don't break when we try to give an episode a name with a comma in it)
+        * This also reduces the number of directives we need to invent
+    * Remove any quotes from examples; assume things like filenames are comma/paren-free

+    Additionally, I like `initialPose`, but it can be made redundant by just including some emoji at the start of a dialog body.
+Let's prune it.
+}

 ### 3.2.
 Character Definition (`character.md`)

 Defines a character's appearance, voice, and potentially default behaviors.